 WATCH: Oklahoma HC Brent Venables Press Conference

-Oklahoma head coach Brent Venables met with the media on Monday ahead of the start of spring practices for the Sooners.
+Oklahoma head coach Brent Venables met with the media on Monday at the start of the second week of spring practices.

 Watch Oklahoma head coach Brent Venables' full press conference from Monday, Mar.
-21, broken into ten parts, ahead of the start of spring practice for the Sooners on Tuesday.
+28 at the start of the second week of spring practices.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!